cairis-platform/cairis/tasks.md

 ![fig:AddTaskPersona]({{ site.baseurl }}/assets/AddTaskPersona.png "Add Task Persona Dialog")

 * Right click on the persona list box and select Add from the speed menu to associate a persona with this task.
-In the Add Task Persona dialog box (figure [fig:AddTaskPersona]) select the person, the task duration (seconds, minutes, hours or longer), frequency (hourly or more, daily-weekly, monthly or less),demands (none, low, medium, high), and goal conflict (none, low, medium, high).
+In the Add Task Persona dialog box, select the person, the task duration (seconds, minutes, hours or longer), frequency (hourly or more, daily-weekly, monthly or less),demands (none, low, medium, high), and goal conflict (none, low, medium, high).
 The values for low, medium, and high should be agreed with participants before hand.

 * If any aspect of the task concerns one or more assets, then these can be added to the concern list.
 Adding an asset concern causes a concern comment to be associated to the asset in the asset model.
 If the task concerns an association between assets, the association can be added by clicking on the Concern Association tab and adding the source and target assets and association multiplicity to the concern association list.
 In the asset model, this association is displayed and a concern comment is associated to each asset in the association.